Posted in 2020-2029, Film Review

 Cooper is Jackson Maine, a singer who is no doubt talented at what he does.
 Yet right from when we meet him, it is clear that he is battling some intense personal demons, and is in the twilight of what seemed to be a glittering career.
 After one gig, he find a bar where Ally is performing, and almost instantaneously he is smitten by her and her incredible voice.
 The two begin a romance and during one show he invites her onto the stage to perform, and as the title of the film suggests, a star is most definitely born as Ally’s career begins a stratospheric rise to the top.
 Yet it is not all good for Ally, as Jackson’s demons begin to take a toll on him, which threatens to tear their relationship apart.

-Cooper has shown his versatility in recent years with a diverse range of characters that has seen him pick up four Oscar nominations, but his portrayal of this troubled singer is potentially some of his best ever work in the acting department.
+Cooper has shown his versatility in recent years with a diverse range of characters that has seen him pick up four Oscar nominations.
+Still, his portrayal of this troubled singer is potentially some of his best-ever work in the acting department.
 You can just feel his anger at various things that have happened to him in his life, and the intense personal battles he is currently fighting that are just wearing him down.
 But it is Lady Gaga who is the real acting revelation.
-Though she has graced the silver screen before, her performance is nothing short of astonishing.
-She captures that anxiety of a woman who wants to pursue her dream, but is unsure of whether she really has the ability to make a success of it.
+Though she has graced the silver screen before, her performance is astonishing.
+She captures the anxiety of a woman who wants to pursue her dream but is unsure of whether she really has the ability to make a success of it.

 Posted in 2010-2019, Film Review